alvinveroy/CodeCompass/README.md

 # COLLECTION_NAME: Name of the Qdrant collection for this repository.
 # It's good practice to use a unique name per repository if you manage multiple.
 # COLLECTION_NAME=codecompass_default_collection
-# QDRANT_SEARCH_LIMIT_DEFAULT: Default number of results to fetch from Qdrant.
+# QDRANT_SEARCH_LIMIT_DEFAULT: Default number of results to fetch from Qdrant during standard searches.
 Default: 10
 # QDRANT_SEARCH_LIMIT_DEFAULT=10

 # --- Ollama Configuration (for local LLM and embeddings) ---